 Restoration help is also available for private properties.

-“It’s exciting to see so many landowners interested in restoring forest habitats on the Plateau—to return it to its natural state and better support wildlife,” said Roberts.
+“It’s exciting to see so many landowners interested in restoring forest habitats on the Plateau—to return it to its natural state and better support wildlife,” said Chris.
 “This is critical because 90 percent of Tennessee’s land is privately owned.
 I’m excited to be encountering more and more landowners interested in taking a long-term view to managing their land.”